ANNOUNCING THE WINNERS OF THE DESPERATE LITERATURE SHORT FICTION PRIZE 2019

 The first round of the Desperate Literature Short Fiction Prize will be judged by the Desperate Literature team: Terry Craven, Charlotte Delattre, Robert Greer and Emily Westmoreland.
-As soon as we have a short list, we’ll hand over to our shortlist judges.
+As soon as we have a shortlist, we’ll hand it over to our shortlist judges who will then pick the winner and runners-up.

 Co-editor for fiction at 3:AM Magazine, Eley Williams is a writer and lecturer based in Ealing.
 Her collection of short stories Attrib.
 And Other Stories (Influx Press) was chosen by Ali Smith as one of the best debut works of fiction published in 2017.